austynwunsche/ethbattleshipReverted/README.md

 ```
 npm install -g truffle
 ```
-Make sure Metamask is signed in with Ropsten or Rinkeby test networks.
+Make sure Metamask is signed in with Ropsten or Rinkeby test networks (you can interact locally with these test networks_.
+Run your local private test RPC with [Ganache](https://truffleframework.com/ganache)

 ```
 sudo npm install truffle-hdwallet-provider --save